vigneshbhuvan-nus/tp/docs/team/gabrielsimbingyang.md

 * **New Feature**: Implemented the basic quizzing system including new commands such as the PlayCommand, StopCommand and AnswerCommand.
 (Pull requests [\#106](https://github.com/AY2021S1-CS2103T-T09-4/tp/pull/106) [\#185](https://github.com/AY2021S1-CS2103T-T09-4/tp/pull/185))
-  * What it does: Allows the user to quiz themselves on the different entries they have added to the GreenTea.
+  * What it does: Allows the user to quiz themselves on the different entries they have added to the Green Tea.
   * Justification: This feature is essentially the core of the application.
 The entire application is built around this compulsory feature including other features such as statistics and switching tabs.
   * Highlights: This implementation was incredibly difficult to implement because it utilised portions of logic, model and ui.
 Implementing this feature allowed